 European countries' preferred research pairings differ significantly in terms of their global visibility (as operationalized by the Field-Weighted Citation Impact or FWCI of internationally co-authored publications).
-Field normalization of scientometric indicators avoids distortions caused by differing fields (Waltman & van Eck, 2019, p.
-282).
+Field normalization of scientometric indicators avoids distortions caused by differing fields (Waltman and van Eck 2019, 282).
 As measured in Scopus, FWCI is the ratio of citations actually received to the expected world average for the subject field, publication type, and publication year.

-For the majority of European countries, the three top collaborating partners are the USA, the UK, and Germany; for some others, preferred partners may also include France and Italy.
-Some collaboration patterns indicate that geographical, linguistic, and historical ties still matter; for example, Spain is the top collaboration partner for Portugal; Finland for Estonia; Germany for Austria and the Czech Republic; France for Romania: and the Czech Republic for Slovakia.
-The US remains the number one collaborating partner for most European countries, including the biggest knowledge producers (the UK, Germany, France, Italy, and Spain); these largest European knowledge producers are also the leaders in international collaboration (see Table 1 and Table 2 in Data Appendices).
+For the majority of European countries, irrespective of the size of their science systems, the three most frequently collaborating partners are the USA, the UK, and Germany; for some others, preferred partners may also include France and Italy.
+Some collaboration patterns indicate that geographical, linguistic, and historical ties still matter; for example, Spain is the top collaboration partner for Portugal; Finland for Estonia; Germany for Austria and the Czech Republic; France for Romania; and the Czech Republic for Slovakia.
+The US remains the number one collaborating partner for most European countries, including the biggest knowledge producers (the UK, Germany, France, Italy, and Spain); these largest European knowledge producers are also the leaders in international collaboration (see Table 2, EU-28 countries only; and Table 3, EU-28 countries plus China and the USA; both tables in Data Appendices).
 In the top three ranks, however, FWCI is highest for the pairings of France and the Netherlands, Italy and the Netherlands, and Belgium and the United Kingdom.
 Within these top three pairs, internationally co-authored papers are cited 259-278% more than the world average for similar publications.
-If the US and China are included, the greatest number of internationally co-authored papers involves China and the United States, followed by the United Kingdom and the United States, Germany and the United States, and France and the United States.
-In short, the dominant feature of IRC in Western Europe is the predominance of collaboration with the US.
+If the US and China are included, the greatest number